 “According to one report, global IT spending is expected to reach $4.5 trillion in 2022.”
+The IT industry faces many kinds of resource challenges.

 The above statistics show the size and number of information technology (IT) companies.
 The IT industry is one of the fastest-growing industries, employing millions of people worldwide.
 However, the rapid growth has brought many challenges to the IT industry, such as cybersecurity threats, asset locking, export risks, economic downturns, and more.